step-security/delete-untagged-ghcr-action/README.md

 # delete-untagged-ghcr-action

-Action for delete containers from Github container registry
+Action for deleting containers from Github container registry

 delete all / untagged ghcr containers in a repository
 ## Usage